liam-i/FlyHUD/README.md

 For more examples, including how to use the HUD with asynchronous operations such as URLSession, and how to customize the HUD style, take a look at the bundled demo project.
 Extensive API documentation is available [here](https://liam-i.github.io/HUD/main/documentation/lphud).

-To run the example project, clone the repo, and run `pod install` from the root directory first.
+To run the example project, first clone the repo, then `cd` to the root directory and run `pod install`.
+Then open HUD.xcworkspace in Xcode.

 ## Documentation